aimacode/aima-java/aima-all/README.txt

 == Bug Report - Acknowledgments ==

 The following people sent in excellent comments and bug reports.
 Thank you!!!!<br>
+  * Frederico Araujo, PhD student at the University of Texas at Dallas<br>
   * Ali Tozan<br>
   * Carl Anderson, Senior Scientist, ArchimedesModel.com<br>
   * Don Cochrane, from (?)
 University<br>